Free Application for Federal Student Aid

-For priority consideration of limited State and Institutional grant funds, undergraduate students must submit their FAFSA by February 1, (March 1 for transfer students) and all required other documents by March 1, each year.
+For priority consideration of limited State and Institutional grant funds, undergraduate students must submit their Free Application for Federal Student Aid (FAFSA) by March 1 and all other required documents by March 15.

-Awarding for prospective freshmen and new transfer students will begin in early January.
+Awarding for prospective freshmen and new transfer students will begin when FAFSA data becomes available to Mason in March.
 Returning students will be awarded in June after the annual Satisfactory Academic Progress review at the end of the spring term.

 Newly accepted graduate students will be notified about aid on a rolling basis as they complete their application for admissions.
 Continuing graduate students will be notified of aid eligibility for the following year in early June.